ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

                        Cpu0AsmPrinter

 Now, it's time to work with AsmPrinter.
-According section "section Target Registration" [#]_, we can register our AsmPrinter when we need it as the following function of LLVMInitializeCpu0AsmPrinter(),
+According section "section Target Registration" [#]_, we can register our AsmPrinter when we need it by the dynamic register mechanism as the following function of LLVMInitializeCpu0AsmPrinter(),

 .. rubric:: lbdex/Chapter3_2/Cpu0AsmPrinter.h
 .. literalinclude:: ../../../lib/Target/Cpu0/Cpu0AsmPrinter.h